linucksrox/linucksrox.github.io/_posts/2019-08-23-learning-android-today.md

 Testing is extremely important in production apps that need to be maintained and expanded over time.
 While there's some debate, test driven development is an excellent workflow for developing any software because of many side effects such as catching bugs early (make a change, test, test fails, you know what you just changed so it's easy to find the problem), catching regressions, and having complete and evolving documentation that always matches your production code (tests are good examples of how to call your functions).
 This isn't something I do at this point, but my goal is to use test driven development for any production grade development I do in the future.

 ### Networking ###
 Networking is something that is used constantly.
 Try to think of an app that is 100% functional without an internet connection.
-Going back to RecyclerView, networking is constantly used to download the data that is used in those lists.
+Just like RecyclerView, networking is used in many apps.
 It's also used for storing online copies of data (Firebase) or other things like cloud sync.
 This is another concept though that requires knowledge of doing background work, so learn coroutines before getting too far into networking, or else your app is going to be uninstalled.

 ### JSON Library ###
 This kind of goes along with networking, although you can certainly work with JSON data from a local database or flat file.
 But JSON tends to be the format of choice for consuming APIs, and they map nicely to data objects.
 Actually, you don't need to work directly with JSON, there are a bunch of libraries to make JSON mapping easier such as GSON and moshi.
 I think Google has been pointing people toward moshi lately, so that's what I'll be using when I get more into the API side of things.